Sports and Urban

 When the Olympics were restarted in 1896, with significant changes

-about 1920, decisions had to be made about new sports.
+to about 1920, decisions had to be made about new sports.
 Unlike

-Automobiles were the leading "high-tech" of the time, but they
+excluded motor-sports.
+Automobiles were the leading "high-tech" of

-excluded.
-The organizers allowed four fairly uncontroversial
+the time, but they were excluded.
+The organizers allowed four

-post-classical sports
+fairly uncontroversial post-classical sports (sailing, archery,

-One innovation was horses, the other was firearms.
+innovation was horses, the other was firearms.
 But no room was

-for motor-sport.
+made for motor-sport.

 There had been chariot races in the old Olympics, but they had

-notoriously corrupt, and they had tended to produce criminal
+been notoriously corrupt, and they had tended to produce criminal

 organizations.
 The Ancient Roman Blue and Green racing factions